Soulifyx/Soulifyx.github.io/Teachers by Age in Singapore/README.md

 		.style('stroke', female);
 ```

 Rectangles acting as symbols for the legends are made here for both sex.
-Depending on the number of stacks (or level of schools), each rectangle position is calculated accordingly.
+Depending on the number of layers (or level of schools), each rectangle position is calculated accordingly.

 ```javascript
 legendFemale.append('text')